aviatesk/street-feature-analysis/README.md

 3. Run [run.py] and check if the demo works successfully: `python run.py`

-### Street-classifying and Street-feature analysis
+### Street classifying and Street-feature analysis

 Now you can classify and analyze any .jpg or .png format street image you want.
 For example, you can re-produce [the results above](#overview-of-results ) with this command.